 - If you’re renting, there may be rules about who’s responsible for cleaning various communal areas, so check out what you’re supposed be doing.

-- Be aware that generally you’ll need to keep the noise down after 10pm and before 6am.
+- Be aware that generally, you’ll need to keep the noise down after 10pm and before 6am.

-5. Introduce yourself to your neighbours
+5. Introduce yourself to your neighbors

 6. Get your bearings

 Most shops close on a Sunday, apart from local bakeries – and on that subject, try the bread: there are more than 300 varieties.
-Out-of-hours you can buy basic foods from shops in railway stations, fuel stations and street kiosks.
+Out-of-hours you can buy basic foods from shops in railway stations, fuel stations, and street kiosks.

-Take a stroll around your neighbourhood to discover the location and opening times of local shops, check out what they’re selling (and treat yourself to some wonderful German chocolate like Ritter Sport or Stollwerck) and pick up any shop discount or loyalty cards – Payback and HappyDigits are two of the main ones.
+Take a stroll around your neighborhood to discover the location and opening times of local shops, check out what they’re selling (and treat yourself to some wonderful German chocolate like Ritter Sport or Stollwerck) and pick up any shop discount or loyalty cards – Payback and HappyDigits are two of the main ones.

 Check out local sports facilities and transport links and work out how long it takes you from your home to the bus or tram stop or anywhere else you’ll be going on a regular basis.